 |Get Updates:||Join Our Telegram Group|

-Real-Time Examples To Understand Why We Need Version Control System?
+Real-Time Examples To Understand Why We Need a Version Control System?

 - A large team is working on various research tasks, with some members focusing on individual modules and others working on shared modules.
 Collaboration may be difficult at times, but imagine how much progress can be made with so many people working together!

 - Just imagine what would happen if your system crashed on the submission day.
 You could lose all your hard work.
-But if you have saved your work at a different system or cloud location as well, then you can easily get the corrupted documents back.
+But if you have saved your work at a different system or cloud location, you can easily get the corrupted documents back.

-As per the comments by your manager some content you need to remove from the existing content and add new content.
-You have worked on the comments and submitted the second version of the same document, but are asked to incorporate some previously removed content.
+As per the comments by your manager, you need to remove the existing content and add new content.
+You have worked on the comments and submitted the second version of the same document but are asked to incorporate some previously removed content.

 If you have saved the first version of the document, then it’s easy to include those lines again.
 Otherwise, you may need to start from scratch.

-If any such real time scenario comes in your life then you wish how can I overcomes from this problem.
-Because in all the above scenario if you notice you required something which can:
+If any such real-time scenario comes into your life, you wonder how to overcome this problem.
+In all the above scenarios, if you notice you require something that can: